DRUG CHARGES DEFENSE ATTORNEYS IN LAS VEGAS, NEVADA

 Drug manufacturing and distribution are offenses that are defined differently, but often result in the same penalties.
 They are both considered felonies and carry a prison sentence of up to 20 years on conviction.

-Distribution is the act of selling or giving away drugs, whether it be small quantities or multiple kilograms at a time.
+Distribution in Las Vegas is the act of selling or giving away drugs, whether it be small quantities or multiple kilograms at a time.
 Manufacturing can include growing plants that contain illegal substances, making hash oil or wax from marijuana leaves, cooking methamphetamines in your kitchen using household chemicals like acetone and drain cleaner (the resulting dangerous gas released during this process is called “shake”), extracting fentanyl from legal prescription drugs by dissolving them in alcohol or acetone then filtering out impurities before drying them out into powder form—or any other method for creating an illicit substance for use by others.

 Trafficking